Marcusw1/Stack-Array-class/README.md

-# stack-class
+# Stack-class
-array implementation of basic stack
+This is an array implementation of basic stack.